puppetlabs/puppetlabs-docker/README.md

 To execute a command before the container stops, specify the `before_stop` parameter.

-Add the container name to the `after` parameter to specify which containers start first.
-This affects the generation of the `init.d/systemd` script.
+Adding the container name to the `after` parameter to specify which containers start first, affects the generation of the `init.d/systemd` script.

 Add container dependencies to the `depends` parameter.
 The container starts before this container and stops before the depended container.
 This affects the generation of the `init.d/systemd` script.
-Use the `depend_services` parameter to specify dependencies for generic services, which are not Docker related, that start before this container.
+Use the `depend_services` parameter to specify dependencies for general services, which are not Docker related, that start before this container.

-The `extra_parameters` parameter contains an array of command line arguments to pass to the `docker run` command.
-This parameter is useful for adding additional or experimental options that the docker module currently does not support.
+The `extra_parameters` parameter, which contains an array of command line arguments to pass to the `docker run` command, is useful for adding additional or experimental options that the docker module currently does not support.

 By default, automatic restarting of the service on failure is enabled by the service file for systemd based systems.

-It is highly recommended that an image tag be used at all times with the `docker::run` define type.
-If not, the latest image will be used, whether it be in a remote registry or installed on the server already by the `docker::image` define type.
+It's recommended that an image tag is used at all times with the `docker::run` define type.
+If not, the latest image ise used, whether it be in a remote registry or installed on the server already by the `docker::image` define type.

 To use an image tag, add the following code to the manifest file: